cap-js/docs/guides/providing-services.md

 :::

 ::: warning Only Java
-Fuzzy search on SAP HANA Cloud is currently only supported on the CAP Java runtime and requires the [HEX](../java/cqn-services/persistence-services#sql-optimization-mode) mode.
+Fuzzy search on SAP HANA Cloud is currently only supported on the CAP Java runtime and requires the [`HEX ` optimization mode](../java/cqn-services/persistence-services#sql-optimization-mode).
 :::